-Grilled portobello mushrooms, summer squash, and peppers make for excellent quesadilla filling for a healthful summer-inspired meal.
+Grilled portobello mushroom and squash quesadillas with peppers make for excellent quesadilla filling for a healthful summer-inspired meal.

 Charred grilled veggies.